 Paul also alludes to the creation order in his enigmatic teaching about worship and head covering in 1 Corinthians 11:2-12.
 (The considerable exegetical difficulties in this pericope have been widely acknowledged by theologians on both sides of the Women in Ministry and Biblical Equality debate.)
 Paul begins this passage by writing some correct, but incomplete statements, about men and women and their origins and relationships.
 He follows this up with 1 Corinthians 11:11-12 which is a more complete statement about men and women in Christ.
 [More on 1 Corinthians 11:2-16 here.]

-See Mathew 19:30, 20:16, 25-26; Mark 9:35, 10:31,41-45; Luke 13:29-30, 14:11, 22:26; etc. [More on Jesus’ teaching on leadership and community here.]
+See Matthew 19:30, 20:16, 25-26; Mark 9:35, 10:31,41-45; Luke 13:29-30, 14:11, 22:26; etc. [More on Jesus’ teaching on leadership and community here.]

 Chapter three of Mary Kassian’s book is entitled, “Authority and Submission”.

-This article has been adapted from an assignment entitled “Refuting the Complementarian Concept of “The Created Order”, submitted to the Australian College of Ministries on the 7th of May , 2010.
+This article has been adapted from an assignment entitled Refuting the Complementarian Concept of “The Created Order”, submitted to the Australian College of Ministries on the 7th of May 2010.

-© 7th of May, 2010; Margaret Mowczko
+© 7th of May 2010; Margaret Mowczko

 A Suitable Helper